dotnet/upgrade-assistant/README.md

   <project>

 Options:
   --skip-backup                  Disables backing up the project.
 This is not
                                  recommended unless the project is in source control since this tool will make large changes to both the project and source files.
-  -v, --verbose                      Enable verbose diagnostics -b, --backup-path <backup-path>    Specifies where the project should be backed up.
-                                     Defaults to a new directory next to the project's directory.
+  -e, --extension <extension>    Specifies a .NET Upgrade Assistant extension package to
+                                 include.
+This could be an ExtensionManifest.json file, a directory containing an ExtensionManifest.json file,
+                                 or a zip archive containing an extension.
+This option can be specified multiple times.
-  --version                          Show version information -?, -h, --help                     Show help and usage information
+  -v, --verbose                  Enable verbose diagnostics --version                      Show version information -?, -h, --help                 Show help and usage information
 ```

 ### Determining migration feasibility